quedate-en-casa/comoestas-mongodb/README.md

 To use test this project you must link the `comoestas-core` package.

-First, clone the core repository.
+First, clone the core repository and link it.

 ```shell
 git clone https://github.com/quedate-en-casa/comoestas-core.git